ICIQ/iciq.github.io/README.md

 Only in this way, the network of people who have adapted this design to their sites can benefit most from the continuous improvement by the community who are following this body of code for open science and beyond.
 Below are the minimum changes you need to make to serve your own purpose of using the source code.

-1. Fork this repo under your GitHub account.
+1. Fork this repo under your GitHub account, and then clone the repo to your local folder by `git clone --recursive YOURGITREPOREMOTE`.

 2. Change information defined in the `_config.yml` file for your case.
 There you will find definitions for your site, Github account and repo information, as well as your personal contact information.